fattyageboy/berthcare/design-documentation/features/visit-verification/README.md

 ↓
 Visit continues
 ↓
-Supervisor reviews later (if needed)
+coordinator reviews later (if needed)
 ```

 ### Location Doesn't Match

 **Old approach:** "You are not at the client location.
 Cannot check in."
-**New approach:** Trust the nurse.
+**New approach:** Trust the caregiver.
 Flag for review if pattern emerges.

 ```
 Visit starts normally